waterbycounty

 What's happening with rivers in Robertson County right now?

-Robertson County's primary USGS streamgage on the Navasota Rv is currently reading 270 cubic feet per second — 49% of the long-term mean of 548.65 cfs.
+Robertson County's primary USGS streamgage on the Navasota Rv has a pipeline snapshot of 270 cubic feet per second — 49% of the long-term mean of 548.65 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Robertson County water compare to the Texas average?